RinLovesYou/LinuxCreatorCompanion/README.md

 This is a *dirty* port.
 Things have been hastily patched for surface level functionality. <br>
 In the future I will clean things up, make the install process more automated, etc.

+### I HIGHLY RECOMMEND BACKING UP ALL YOUR PROJECTS BEFORE USING THIS

 ---

 ![img.png](Readme/img.png)